deno-plc/deno-plc/README.md

 Unlike most classic browser-based HMIs, this one actively uses modern Web APIs and therefore requires a secure context (self-signed TLS certificates are sufficient).
 The whole architecture is microservice-inspired to easily achieve redundancy.

+Please note that this software is GPL-licensed! [read why](./docs/why-gpl.md)

 ## The big picture

 @Deno-PLC can be considered a framework for PLC/HMIs.
 It defines a minimal setup to get the application working and provides many different packages